cucumber-ltd/cucumber-pro-plugin-specflow/README.md

 - How to configure the case, when you want to publish the results to a file, but not send them up?
 - Setting cucumberpro.connection.ignoreerror cannot be applied
 - Cannot override file-based config setting with ENV
+- How to release, how to release prelim versions?